chiefy/karma-virtualbox-launcher/README.md

 karma-virtualbox-launcher
 ===================

-Launcher for using VirtualBox IE / Windows VMs
+Launcher for using VirtualBox VMs

 This is a little launcher I developed for using VirtualBox VMs with various flavors of Internet Explorer to test using Karma.